Harsh-KH-6/Learning-Website/README.md

 🌟Features

-1.Interactive Learning Platform
+1. Interactive Learning Platform
 Curated content to help users grasp ethical hacking concepts effectively.

-2.Exam Module
+2. Exam Module
 An interactive quiz to test users' knowledge.
 Real-time feedback on exam performance.

-3.Ethical Hacking Interview Questions PDF
+3. Ethical Hacking Interview Questions PDF
 A downloadable PDF with curated interview questions to help learners ace their job interviews.

-4.AI-Enhanced Development
+4. AI-Enhanced Development
 Canva: Used to create high-quality graphics and visuals.
 ChatGPT: Assisted in coding, prompt engineering, and content creation.

-5.Responsive Design
+5. Responsive Design
 The website is optimized for desktops, tablets, and mobile devices.

 ---

 🛠️ Technologies Used Frontend:

 HTML

 CSS

 JavaScript

 AI Tools: